handsomecode/smart-foosball-iot/README.md

 An article with a video about the old project could be found [here](http://handsome.is/smart-foosball-is-keeping-score/).

-The whole project consists of three parts which depend on each other:
+The whole project consists of four parts which depend on each other:

 * [Firebase](/README-firebase.md) is used as a backend to collect information about matches and players.
 * [Android part](/AndroidApp/README-android.md) is for routing players and goal counting.
 Android UI is a simple and effective way to display information of all players and their statistic.
 Touch gestures allow choosing players conveniently for the current game.